 A pack of cowardly hypocrites just sold out their hero president, betrayed their agenda, lied to the American people, and it all happened in one day over a trade bill.
 We probably shouldn’t expect anything better from Democratic Party members who have to look to the future and answer to their union and special interest overlords as election season nears.

 It is highly unlikely that McDonald’s corporate elite were quaking in their boots when a horde of Fight for $15 derelicts descended on the company’s headquarters in Oakbrook, Illinois.
 Most of us were working that day so we couldn’t join in on the fun.
-Besides, protesting for higher pay is for idiots.
-There are better ways to occupy your time that will achieve the same thing.

 If you are sending more money to the IRS this month and feel anything but anger and hatred towards the evildoers in Washington who skimmed your paycheck all year and still want more, you are one of two things.
 You are either a tax cheat who really should be paying more or you are a moron.

 All of you fiscal conservatives who keep demanding that we pass a law for a balanced federal budget?
 Give it up.
 A federal budget that doesn’t leak at the seams and rack up unimaginable debt for every taxpaying American is unthinkable.
-It goes against the fundamental rule of politics: at all costs, curry favor with the people.